Sophia Romma

 Sophia Romma is an American playwright known for her one act plays and experimental films.
 Her work has been reviewed by The New York Times and The Village Voice.

 Early life and education

 Romma was born in Moscow and emigrated with her parents to the United States in 1979.
 Professor Romma is of Romani, Romanian, and Polish and Ukrainian Jewish ancestry.
 She earned a Bachelor in Fine Arts (1995) and a Master's in Fine Arts (1997) from New York University.
 In 2005, Romma received her Honorary Doctorate Degree in Philology (majoring in 19th Century Russian Literature) with a Minor in French and Slavic languages from the Maxim Gorky Literature Institute.
 In 2017, Romma graduated from Fordham University School of Law and received her Master of Laws.
-Romma was the Literary Manager of the Negro Ensemble Company and worked closely on theatre productions with Charles Weldon and Leslie Lee.
+Romma was the Literary Manager of the Negro Ensemble Company, Inc. and worked closely on theatre productions with Charles Weldon and Leslie Lee.